c05m1x/a2s2t/README.md

 `Local path doesn't exist.` when Intellij tries to deploy the apk.

-File -> Project Structure -> Modules -> a2s2t -> Android -> Packaging -> Then choose the APK Path for
+File -> Project Structure -> Modules -> android-akka-sbt-scala -> Android -> Packaging -> Then choose the APK Path for
 the apk.
-For this project it should be in .../bin/a2s2t-debug.apk
+For this project it should be in .../bin/android-akka-sbt-scala-debug.apk

 #### Build error `Android SDK build-tools not available`
 [The most likely cause of this error is that your SDK build-tools are old.](https://github.com/pfn/android-sdk-plugin/issues/13) Update the Android SDK and retry.